sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 <img src="https://i.imgur.com/ZYz3FUF.png">

-At this point our terminal has been hijacked by `mongoose` and we would like to get it back by connecting to the `connection` and then `closing` it
+At this point our terminal has been hijacked by `mongoose` and we would like to get it back by connecting to the `connection` and then `closing` it.

 ```js
 const mongoose = require('mongoose');